wp-plugins/worldcurrency/readme.txt

 = 1.1 (20th February 2012) =
 Minor improvements and Currency selection box shorttag

+= 1.2 (20th February 2012) =
+* Minor corrections
+* Possibility to choose to hide conversion if target and origin currency are the same

 == Credits ==
 * Built on ideas and small code portions from [LocalCurrency by Stephen Cronin](http://www.jobsinchina.com/resources/wordpress-plugin-localcurrency)